Close

 3. Tap iTunes & App Store Purchases.

-4. Tap Installing Apps.
+4. Tap Installing Apps or Deleting Apps.

 5. Delect Don’t Allow.